Teddy Brown: Life and career

 He first played in the New York Philharmonic Orchestra, but moved to the field of popular music in the late 1910s.
-He was a percussionist for a time with Julius Lenzberg's Riverside Theatre Orchestra, and his earliest recordings were xylophone solos with Lenzberg's band on Edison Records in 1919 and 1920.
+Between 1917 and 1919, Brown played xylophone and marimba with Earl Fuller's Rector Novelty Orchestra, whose recordings prominently feature his playing.
+At a performance with Earl Fuller's Rector Novelty Orchestra at the Brunswick Hotel in Lancaster, NY, he was introduced as the leading marimba soloist of the world and played four-mallet arrangements on a Deagan Marimba-Xylophone No. 4726 accompanied by the 18 piece band.
+This performance inspired xylophonist Clair Omar Musser (1901-1998) so much that he took up studying the marimba with Brown's former teacher and became a marimba virtuoso himself.
+He was a percussionist for a time with Julius Lenzberg's Riverside Theatre Orchestra, and his later recordings were xylophone solos with Lenzberg's band on Edison Records in 1919 and 1920.

 He arrived in London in 1925, with Joseph C. Smith and his Orchestra.
 The next year he formed his own orchestra, playing at the Café de Paris.
 He went on to play in other nightclubs both in London and Paris including the Kit Kat Club, often performing as a solo act, or playing xylophone with a piano accompaniment.
 The custom-made Besson xylophone he played had a five-octave range, one more than the normal.
 In 1927, the UK division of Lee de Forest's Phonofilm made a short film of Brown playing this instrument.
 He also played a six-octave instrument.

 He was noted for his rotund appearance, approaching 400 pounds (180 kg) in weight, and was often compared to (or considered the British answer to) another rotund band leader of the same era, Paul Whiteman.
 He was sometimes billed as "The Great Xylophonist", emphasising his physical size.
 Besides the xylophone, Brown played the other percussion instruments very well, in addition to the tenor saxophone.
 He also whistled melodies while playing percussion, and his act included comic patter.
 Brown's rapid-fire style, performing on fast-paced tunes, was an early influence on percussionist and bandleader Spike Jones, who would launch his own career a decade later.